knuesel/typst-minideck/themes/metropolis.typ

     footer: footer-func(none),
   )

-  // Set font size before template, so that cfg fonts can override it set text(22pt)
+  // Set default font size before template, so that cfg fonts can override it set text(22pt)

   show: basic-template.with(cfg)